 Our next available course is our 4 month course, starting on 2nd January 2018.
 You will be taught by Christine Blundell’s team of industry leading tutors, who have a wealth of experience of Film, TV and Theatre Hair & Make up.
 We promise you not just a superb technical grounding but also an insight into the industry, based on the experiences of those who have felt the pressures of real deadlines and developed the tricks for managing the day-to-day realities of applying make-up and styling hair backstage, or on a bustling, often chaotic film set.
 Christine has extensive knowledge of the industry and will assist in many ways to help the students; from offering on set experience, excellent tutors and networking opportunities, to helping you grasp budget breakdown skills and so much more…..

 Our 18 week Hair & Makeup course students finished their course mid August and are now almost all working on various projects, from Guy Ritchie’s new film “Aladdin” to Jane Walker’s (Game of Throne’s Makeup Designer), latest film Slaughterhouse Rulez.
-Same goes for the students who trained here for 12 weeks on a previous Hair & Makeup course, now working on a range of projects from Mike Leigh’s “Peterloo” to West End’s “American in Paris” musical.
+Same goes for the students who trained here for 12 weeks on a previous Hair & Makeup course, they have been working on a range of projects from Mike Leigh’s“Peterloo” to West End’s “American in Paris”musical.

-Our new 4 month course students have settled in well and are now in their 2nd week of Hair & Makeup training.
-And the next CB*MA 4 month course, starting on 2nd of January, is now 75% full already!
-So if you are really keen to join us in January, book a Studio tour or come to our Open Day / Taster Day and see if we are the right Academy for you, as places are limited.
+Our September 4 Month course students are now in the final month of their Hair & Makeup training.
+And the next CB*MA 4 Month course, starting on 2nd of January, is now almost fully booked , with only 2 spaces left!
+So if you are really keen to join us in January, book a Studio tour or come to our Open Day and see if we are the right Academy for you.